13 Things You Never Knew About the “Happy Birthday” Song

 Mildred and Patty Smith were honoured posthumously at the 1996 Songwriters Hall of Fame award and induction ceremony with the Towering Song Award, which celebrates songs with lasting cultural impact.

-The "Happy Birthday" song isn't the only everyday thing you could stand to learn about, take a look at 46 more weird facts most people don't know.
+The “Happy Birthday” song isn’t the only everyday thing you could stand to learn about.
+Check out 40+ more weird facts most people don’t know.